WCB Service Updates

 The premium deferral period ended September 30, and payments for months deferred are now due.

 Am I expected to pay the full amount due now?

-Yes, premiums for the time period of the deferral should be paid by the end of October.
-If you would like to discuss payment arrangements, or if you have significantly changed your operations, please contact us to make appropriate arrangements.
+Yes, premiums for the time period of the deferral should have been paid by the end of October.
+If you would like to discuss payment arrangements, or if you have significantly changed your operations, please contact us.

 How can I report payroll?

 Employers can report payroll through TeleReply with CRA, through MyAccount, or by phone at 1-800-870-3331.

 My workforce is mostly operating remotely, and someone got hurt working from home.
 Can they file a claim?

 Yes, they can.
 The Act exists to cover earnings loss from injuries and illnesses arising out of the course of employment.
 In this case, that simply has occurred at home.
 The claim would be adjudicated, and a decision made as to the compensability of the injury.

 It’s important to continue to encourage and promote safe work practices, click here for resources.